QuickBase/interview-demos/ui-pipelines/README.md

 ## Non-Core Requirements / Tasks

+We dont expect you to code them but prepared to talk about these scenarios

 * Think of being responsive.
 Allow the form to be responsive and work on mobile devices in addition to desktop.